John Matthew Vlissides

 Fourth member of the Gang of Four

 John had an amazing mind but was extremely humble.
 He was often quoted as saying he was the “fourth member of the GOF”.
-This was mentioned in various tributes to John including this one here from “In Memory of John Vlissides” by MarcCC written the year after John passed:
+This was mentioned in various tributes to John including this one here from “In Memory of John Vlissides” (link now dead) by MarcCC written the year after John passed:

 One year ago on Thanksgiving day, my friend John Vlissides died.